a

 Taragarh Fort

-This step well, which was built in 1699, is widely regarded as Bundi’s finest example of its kind.
-The step well, which is more than 150 feet deep, is large, beautifully constructed, and decorated with paintings and sculptures, some of which have endured to the present day.
-The entrance arch prior to the bathing place evokes the grandeur of bygone days.
-The other step wells that visitors can visit are called Janana Sagar, Ganga Sagar, Bhora Ji Ka Kund, Abhaynath Ki Baori, and Dabhai Kund.
+Constructed in 1699, it is the best step well of Bundi.
+The more than 150 feet deep stepwell is artistic, large, beautifully built and has paintings and sculptures that have survived to the day.
+The entrance arch prior to the bathing place evokes the grandeur of the bygone days.
+Janana Sagar, Ganga Sagar, Bhora Ji Ka Kund, Abhaynath Ki Baori and Dabhai Kund are the other stepwells open to the public.

 Bhimlat Mahadev Waterfall